m121/m121/README.md

 # Hi, I'm Mateo Full Frontend developer here <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-With over 8 years of experience as a programmer, I have built a robust track record in developing mobile applications, web apps, and websites, distinguishing myself through effective team leadership.
-My expertise extends to thriving in startup environments, where I have contributed to the success of innovative projects.

-As a technology enthusiast, I am consistently staying updated to remain at the forefront of the latest trends.
-My ability to adapt quickly to technological changes has enabled me to proactively tackle challenges and deliver efficient solutions.

-Throughout my career, I have showcased strong leadership skills, collaborating with multidisciplinary teams to achieve ambitious goals.
-My focus extends beyond technical development, as I am committed to excellence and innovation in every project.
+I am currently a Frontend Developer at Seeed, where I design and build modern ecommerce solutions using technologies such as Headless, TypeScript, Next.js, TailwindCSS, and Shopify.
+My focus is on delivering efficient, scalable interfaces that enhance user experience in digital products.

+In parallel, I am working to transition my career toward integrating artificial intelligence into technology projects.
+I’m actively learning and experimenting with AI agents, Model Context Protocol (MCP), memory management, and intelligent workflows, leveraging frameworks such as Mastra.ai and Vercel AI SDK.

+I am passionate about deeply exploring various design patterns for agent orchestration, different evaluation testing for AI agents(Evals) , and optimizing memory management in agents.

-I am seeking opportunities that challenge me and allow for continued professional growth, where I can leverage my experience and leadership skills to contribute to teams passionate about technology and innovation.
+I am seeking professional opportunities focused exclusively on artificial intelligence, where I can grow as an AI developer or AI engineer and contribute to building robust agent workflows and orchestration patterns.
 ## Tech Stack

   - Nextjs
   - TailwindCSS
   - Javascript
-  - Solidity
   - TypeScript
   - Firebase
   - Supabase